connexcs/docs/calling-card.md

 ![alt text][cc-6]

-2. A confirmation modal will open to proceed.

-![alt text][cc-7]

-3. Confirm to delete the selected record and your entry will be deleted from the list.

 ### Refresh List

 To refresh the list of calling cards, click on “Refresh” button to get the updated list.